RobinNagpal/fuel-token-track-docs/Contract.md

 When developing a smart contract, you will typically need some sort of persistent storage.
 In this case, persistent storage, often just called storage in this context, is a place where you can store values that are persisted inside the contract itself.
 This is in contrast to a regular value in memory, which disappears after the contract exits.

-Here, we are defining two variables in our storage:
+Here, you are defining two variables in the storage:

 1. `balances` which is a Storage Map.
 It maps identities to their balances.
 2. `total_supply` which is simply an integer which stores the total number of tokens in circulation.